 Adjustment to Trauma

 Most people, fortunately, experience trauma as a transient disruption.
-They experience a temporary upheaval of the trauma or injury but maintain their overall health and can still function in work, home, and social relationships.
+They experience a temporary upheaval of the trauma or injury but maintain their overall health and still function in work, home, and social relationships.
 This is known as resilience.
 With resilience, the patient travels a trajectory of recovery in which psychopathology resolves, and the patient returns to a pre-injury level.
-Resilience also reflects the ability to maintain a stable equilibrium in spite of highly disruptive events associated with loss.
+Resilience also reflects the ability to maintain a stable equilibrium despite highly disruptive events associated with loss.

 - Individuals who have been injured or exposed to a recent, sudden, unpredictable event

 - Individuals who have been injured by a prolonged, repeated stressor

 - Individuals who have experienced prolonged duress associated with a chronic illness, causing a feeling of being traumatized but without a specific traumatic event